 Open in Splitview box will appear, click this to open it.

 In this splitview we will be able to see the content node with each language side by side.
 You may notice that the bodytext is greyed out - this is because we haven't checked the

-Allow varying by culture checkbox for that property editor.
+Allow vary by culture checkbox for that property editor.

 You can now click publish at the bottom of the page and it will give you the option to publish one or more languages.

-Now if you head on over to your contact us page you will see it looks the same, but if you then access /kontakt-os or whatever you have called the new Language Varied node, then you will see the headline change to what you put in!
+Now if you head on over to your contact page you will see it looks the same.
+If you then access /kontakt-os or whatever you have called the new Language Varied node, then you will see the headline change to what you put in.